apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 Note that attribute repository sources, if/when defined, execute in a specific order.
 This is important to take into account when attribute merging may take place.
-By default, the execution order is the following but can be adjusted per source:
+By default, the execution order (when defined) is the following but can be adjusted per source:

 1. LDAP
 2. JDBC